e-lipman/IdealPointsCompare/README.md

 1. [e-lipman/XXX](<https://github.com/e-lipman/XXX>), which reproduces the results in [Explaining Differences in Voting Patterns Across Voting Domains Using Hierarchical Bayesian Models (Lipman, Moser, & Rodriguez, 2023)](<https://arxiv.org/abs/2312.15049>) (obtains and interprets substantive results using the full model)
-3. [e-lipman/ModularBayesUSHouse](<https://github.com/e-lipman/ModularBayesUSHouse>), which reproduces the results in [On Data Analysis Pipelines and Modular Bayesian Modeling (Lipman & Rodriguez, 2024)](https://arxiv.org/abs/2402.04461) (Compares the full, cut, and two-step models)
+3. [e-lipman/ModularBayesUSHouse](<https://github.com/e-lipman/ModularBayesUSHouse>), which reproduces the results in [On Data Analysis Pipelines and Modular Bayesian Modeling (Lipman & Rodriguez, 2024)](https://arxiv.org/abs/2402.04461) (compares the full, cut, and two-step models)

 ## Data: